adriaandotcom/nxchange-nextjs/README.md

 Translations work within this app.
 It uses [isaachinman/next-i18next](https://github.com/isaachinman/next-i18next).
 It has two down sides.
 It does not do translations in (dynamic) routes and it does not translate error pages.
 This last issue is because Next.js does not support that.

 As mentioned above with deployment it does not work well with this (or any) translations library because of limitations of Next.js.
-Also sometimes the reloader does reload without translations:
+Also sometimes the reloader does reload without some translations:

 <kbd><img width="410px" alt="Screenshot" src="https://user-images.githubusercontent.com/1079135/81408392-729ac680-913d-11ea-9011-20c10198f2be.png"></kbd>